Iron Horse (restaurant)

 Former restaurant in Seattle, Washington, U.S.

 The Iron Horse was a hamburger restaurant in Seattle, Washington, established in 1971 by Charlie Maslow.
 Located in Pioneer Square, food orders at the restaurant were delivered by model trains which moved along a track that circled the dining area.
-The Iron Horse closed in 2000, its then-owners citing increasing rents created by the dot com boom, combined with a loss of event business occasioned by the demolition of the Kingdome, as reasons for its shuttering.
+The Iron Horse closed in 2000, its then-owners citing increasing rents created by the dot com boom, combined with a loss of event business occasioned by the demolition of the Kingdome, as reasons for its shutdown.

 After the closure of the Iron Horse, the subsequent closing of another train-themed Seattle restaurant – Andy's Diner – prompted the Seattle Weeklys Mike Seely to eulogize that in "the sweet hereafter ... the Big Engineer in the sky makes a choice between Andy's and the Iron Horse".

 The restaurant was located at 311 3rd Avenue South, near the King Street Station.